Català FC: Rivalry with FC Barcelona

 On 11 February, six players from Escocès FC reinforced Català in a match against Barcelona, being this the first time they played with foreigners.
 However, this match is remembered for a different reason.
-After Català's Scot Willie Gold was brought down by Barça's Englishman Stanley Harris with a strong tackle, Gold reacted with an equally strong action, punching him, which caused a fight between the players of both teams.
+After Català's Scot Willie Gold was brought down by Barça's Englishman Stanley Harris with a strong tackle, Gold reacted with an equally strong action, punching him in the face, which started a fight between the players of both teams.
 For this reason, the referee William Mauchan sent off Gold, the very first red card shown in Spanish football.
 Harris was also sent off as well, thus becoming the very first player in Barça's history to be sent off during a match.
-Of course, Barcelona refused to play any team with Scottish players in their ranks for a year, if an apology was not received, but both Català and Escocès refused to do so, stating that those players are members of Català, and therefore, the rest of the 1899–1900 season was just confrontations between Escocès and Català.
-Between 25 February and 29 April, Català faced the Scots six times and six times Català lost, and naturally, some of the Català players were unhappy about Escocès stars turning out for their team, and playing for both teams in a very short space of time, such as Gustavo Green and Joseph Black (the local press even began mocking these Scots by calling them 'taxi-footballers'), and eventually, this led to a conflict between Català members, which caused some of them to leave and found a new club in May 1900, called Team Rojo, which later became Hispania Athletic Club.
+This incident led Barcelona to refuse to play any team with Scottish players in their ranks for a year, if an apology was not received, but both Català and Escocès refused to do so, stating that those players are members of Català, and therefore, the rest of the 1899–1900 season was just confrontations between Escocès and Català.
+Between 25 February and 29 April, Català faced the Scots six times, and six times Català lost.
+However, some of the Escocès players kept playing for both teams in a very short space of time, such as Gustavo Green and Joseph Black (the local press even began mocking these Scots by calling them 'taxi-footballers'), and naturally, some of the Català players were unhappy about this, and eventually, this led to a conflict between the club's members, which caused some of them to leave and found a new club in May 1900, called Team Rojo, which later became Hispania Athletic Club.
 It was common at the time for players to leave their respective teams to join or found others due to the still dispersed and confusing growth of football.
 Following a 3-month hiatus without playing (Feb - May), Barcelona finally played again on 24 May against Team Rojo, a team formed by a group of dissident players of Català, their established city rivals.